In Short

 They can do this anywhere in the world and do not have to pay you for your work.

 In practical terms, this means that Instagram can take any content that you post about your business and potentially develop and market those products themselves.
-Instagram can also use your brand for advertising and marketing purposes, all without paying you anything.
+Instagram can also use your brand for advertising and marketing purposes, all without compensating you.
 Furthermore, Instagram does not have to credit any of your content if it uses it.

-In reality, it isn’t very likely that Instagram is going to steal your company’s logo or sweatshirt design.
+In reality, it is not very likely that Instagram is going to steal your company’s logo or sweatshirt design.
 However, it is important to know that it does technically have the right to do so.
 Instagram’s terms state that you can end the licence by deleting your content or account.
-However, the licence will continue to apply on any content that you may have shared with others.
+However, the licence will continue to apply to any content that you may have shared with others.

 In addition to the above, Instagram: